th-rtyf-re/chess-dip/RULES.md

 # Appetizer

-Chess Dip is Diplomacy played on a chess board.
+**Chess Dip** is Diplomacy played on a chess board.
 The mechanics are a balance of Diplomacy rules, chess moves, and interesting strategy.
 Each side of the board is divided into two powers, named after a classic chess opening or defense.
 Units are all possible chess pieces except for the queen.
 Pieces move and support following their chess moves: this includes castling and en passant\!
 Also, dislodged pieces are automatically disbanded.

-The major change is the introduction of multiple-square moves, like those of bishops and rooks (but not knights\!).
+The major novelty is the introduction of multiple-square moves, like those of bishops and rooks (but not knights\!).
 Much like a convoy, for these moves to succeed, no intermediate square may be “dislodged”.
 To prevent dislodges, intermediate squares may be supported by a new move called support-convoying, similar to support-holds.
 There are also multiple-square supports, which can themselves be supported, and so on.
 A support-convoy on a failed multiple-square order also fails, so pieces cannot arbitrarily support-convoy squares.

-This multiple-square mechanism prevents pieces from bouncing entire lines of moves, while still giving powers the possibility of quickly bringing pieces to the frontline.

 # Main course: the rules
 ## Setup
 ### Board and win condition

-The map is an 8 by 8 grid of squares called the boarf.
-Rows are called ranks, labeled 1 through 8; columns are called files, labeled a through h.
+The map is an 8 by 8 grid of squares called the **board**.
+Rows are called **rank**s, labeled 1 through 8; columns are called **file**s, labeled a through h.
 Thus the squares have names such as a1, h8, and so on.
 There are 29 supply centers; the win condition is owning 15 of them.

 ### Powers